Abrar Zahoor: Early life and career

-Zahoor moved from Srinagar to Mumbai in 2014.
+Zahoor moved from Srinagar to Chennai in 2005.
 He continued his education there in Madras Christian College matriculation school, and started modeling in 2006 when he was 16.
 After graduation in visual communication, he earned a diploma in 3D animation and movie making from MAAC in Chennai.
-After achieving success in modeling in Chennai, he moved to Bangalore in 2010.
-There he started spending more time with photography and modeling.
+After success in modelling abrar moved from Chennai to bangalore and then shifted to Mumbai in 2015 to try his luck in Hindi film industry.
 In 2016, he made his debut as a Palestinian hijacker in the movie Neerja.